dbconfession78/holbertonschool-low_level_programming/0x13-bit_manipulation/README.md

 ## Description
-UPDATE:

 ### Project requirements
-//TODO: DOUBLE CHECK REQUIREMENTS
 - Code compliance with [Betty](https://github.com/holbertonschool/Betty) style and document guidelines.
 - Code compuled on Ubuntu 14.04 LTS
 - Code compiled using flags: `-Wall`, `-Werror`, `-Wextra`, `-pedantic
 - Cannot use global variables.
 - Restricted to no more than 5 functions per file.
-- Function prototypes should be included in header file `lists.h`
+- Function prototypes should be included in header file `holberton.h`
 - Header files should be include guarded.
 - Authorized functions and macros:
 ..* `malloc` (`man 3 malloc`)